XDarkPhoenixes/Group_10/README.md

 Tuning was done in order to further improve the performance of the model. <br>

-#### Benefits of Naive Bayes
+#### Benefits of the Naive Bayes classifier
  - Comparatively simple model that assumes a Gaussian distribution of the data.
+ - Based on Bayes' Theorem with an assumption of independence among predictors.
  - Best recall, which means this model is able to correctly flag the largest amount of churning customers.

 #### Limitations
  - The model's accuracy is not as good as that of other models.
  - Tuning is not easy to do with this model, as only the 'var_smoothing' parameter can be evaluated.
  - Depending of the business goal and retention campaign that executes according to the model predictions, Naive Bayes may not be the best choise from a business perspective.